-21.4 Promotion Via Reclassification Without Examination.
-Notwithstanding other provisions of this Section, an employee may be promoted from one classification to a higher classification and his position reclassified at the request of the appointing authority and under the following conditions:
+22.7 Promotion Via Reclassification Without Exam.
+Notwithstanding other provisions of this Section, an employee may be promoted from one classification to a higher classification and his/her position reclassified at the request of the appointing authority and under the following conditions:

 - a.
 An evaluation of the position(s) in question must show that the duties and responsibilities have significantly increased and constitute a higher level of work. - b.
-The incumbent of the position must have performed at the higher level for one (1) year. - c.
-The incumbent must meet the minimum education and experience requirements for the higher class.
+The incumbent of the position must have performed at the higher level for six (6) months. - c.
+The incumbent must meet the minimum education and experience requirements for the higher class. - d.

-- d.
 The action must have approval of the Human Resources Director. - e.
-The Council approves such action.
+The Union approves such action. - f.
+Except in unique situations approved by the Human Resources Director, the employee must have passed the examination, if any, for the classification and be on the eligible list.